algorandfoundation/beaker/blog/blog.md

         return output.set(a.get() + b.get())
 ```

 This is a full application!
-It's got an `approval program`, `clear program`, an implicitly empty `state` and provides the ABI `contract` to export for other clients.
+It's got an `approval program`, `clear program`, an implicitly empty `state`.
+The methods defined are provided in an ABI `contract` to export for other clients.

-The `@external` decorator on the method exposes our defined method to callers and provides routing based on its `method selector`.
+The `@external` decorator on the method exposes our defined method to callers and provides routing based on its `method signature`.
 The resulting method signature of this method is `add(uint64,uint64)uint64`.

-The method that has been tagged is a (mostly) valid [PyTeal ABI Method](https://pyteal.readthedocs.io/en/stable/abi.html#subroutines-with-abi-types).
-The exception here is that Beaker allows you to pass `self`, meaning you can take advantage of instance variables passed on initialization.
+The `add` method is a (mostly) valid [PyTeal ABI Method](https://pyteal.readthedocs.io/en/stable/abi.html#subroutines-with-abi-types).
+The exception that makes it mostly valid here, is that Beaker lets you to pass `self`, allowing references to instance vars.

-There is much more you can do with this method, including defining the [access control](https://algorand-devrel.github.io/beaker/html/decorators.html#authorization), changing which `OnComplete` types may be used to call it, or marking it as a `read-only` method.
+There is much more you can do including; [access control](https://algorand-devrel.github.io/beaker/html/decorators.html#authorization), changing which `OnComplete` types may be used to call it, or marking it as a `read-only` method.

 For more information, see the [Decorator docs](https://algorand-devrel.github.io/beaker/html/decorators.html)